datopian/ckanext-querytool/README.md

 Most changes and customizations of plotly.js are done in the `ckanext-querytool/ckanext/querytool/fanstatic/javascript/modules/viz-preview.js` file.

-The main settings object can be found on [line 1977 of the `viz-preview.js` file](https://github.com/datopian/ckanext-querytool/blob/master/ckanext/querytool/fanstatic/javascript/modules/viz-preview.js#L1977), and it's called `base_info`.
+The main settings object can be found in the [`viz-preview.js` file](https://github.com/datopian/ckanext-querytool/blob/master/ckanext/querytool/fanstatic/javascript/modules/viz-preview.js), and it's called `base_info`.
 It contains the following properties:
 ```
 var base_info = {
   margin: {